 There are several key factors that make upper cervical chiropractic care unique:

-- Specific diagnostic imaging: while it’s not uncommon for chiropractors to take x-rays of the spine, the views that upper cervical chiropractors take differ.
+While it’s not uncommon for chiropractors to take x-rays of the spine, the views that upper cervical chiropractors take differ.
 These images allow for the construction of the most accurate adjustment possible for each individual.
 This degree of precision allows adjustments to be personalized and gentle.

-- Low-force adjustments: upper cervical chiropractic care is known for its gentle, effective corrections.
+Upper cervical chiropractic care is known for its gentle, effective corrections.
 If you’re used to higher-force adjustments that require more forceful twisting or popping of the neck and spine, you’ll find upper cervical care to be very different.

-- Adjustments that hold: upper cervical chiropractors want to give as few adjustments as needed in order to accomplish the desired results.
+Upper cervical chiropractors want to give as few adjustments as needed in order to accomplish the desired results.
 If your alignment has held from the prior visit, it wouldn’t make sense to correct something that is maintaining its proper position.
 As adjustments hold for longer periods of time, visits can be spaced farther apart while still maintaining the benefits of care.

 If you’re looking for a natural method of back pain relief, then it makes sense to start by addressing what might be the underlying cause.
 A great place to start would be to find an upper cervical chiropractor in your area and schedule a consultation.
 Taking that first step can set you on the right path towards feeling better, functioning better, and regaining your desired quality of life.